 At the time, blogging was not one of the top priorities for my business and the platform was full of fashion, cooking, and lifestyle type of blogs so it gave me the impression that my target audience is not there.

-So, I figured that Bloglovin does not align with my at that time business goals and decided to get back and check it out after some time.
+So, I figured that Bloglovin does not align with my, at that time, business goals.
+So, I decided to get back and check the platform out after some time.

 Since then I changed my business priorities and blogging landed on #2 place by importance for my business growth.
 The number one still remains on working on custom branding and website design projects as well as crafting website templates for ProPhoto and Showit.

 Therefore, I decided to give Bloglovin a go and see what results I will get there.
 For my own niche, I heard some designers had a good experience and that Bloglovin was an asset in growing their blog traffic, so it’s definitely worth a go.

 If you’re looking for collaboration and sponsored post opportunities you may also want to sign up to Activate by Bloglovin, too.